 - Workshops - Ranging from general study and academic writing skills to postgraduate research, writing and critical thinking.

-- Learning Centre (Te Puna Ako) - Offering support for skills such as English language, mathematics and statistics, academic reading and writing and study skills.
+- Student Learning & Achievement Centre - Offering support for skills such as English language, mathematics and statistics, academic reading and writing and study skills.

 Need a little help with your studying techniques?
 Reach out to our support team for more information!